wuyichen24/system-design-interview/problems/support/Metrics_Monitoring_And_Alerting_System.md

       - The metrics collector should be in an auto-scaling cluster with a load balancer in front of it.

         <img width="600" alt="push-model" src="https://github.com/wuyichen24/system-design-interview/assets/8989447/46e8f82a-975d-4581-9b7c-f56a1742aecd">

+### Scale the metrics transmission pipeline
+- **Scale through Kafka**
+   - Configure the number of partitions based on throughput requirements.
+   - Partition metrics data by metric names, so consumers can aggregate data by metrics names.
+   - Further partition metrics data with tags/labels.
+   - Categorize and prioritize metrics so that important metrics can be processed first.

 ## Key points
 - There are 2 ways to collect metrics: pull model or push model.